Structuring your genealogical research is one of the biggest challenges that amateur genealogists face.

 Track Your Sources

-No genealogical report in the history of man has ever been taken seriously if it didn’t have credible sources and citation of those sources.
+No genealogical report in the history of man has ever been taken seriously if it didn’t have credible sources and citations of those sources.

 No matter how dreary it can be creating those citations, it is essential if you want to be taken seriously.

 Not only that, it helps you and other researchers to locate the source quickly, and efficiently.

 Analyze and Resolve

 Analyzing and correlating information and evidence sounds very daunting, but really it’s the entire point of genealogical research.
 It’s typically done in several stages and can take quite a while.

 The first step is determining whether or not a document falls under the research you’re currently performing.
 You are determining its relevance and credibility.

 You are determining the reliability of the source and information, but you’re also comparing it to other sources to see if it contradicts or matches what you already know.

 Look at the origins of each document, the events, and facts associated with each source, and considering the directness of the evidence.